opentok/one-to-one-sample-apps/iOS/README.md

 ## Quick start

 This section shows you how to prepare, build, and run the sample application.
+The app is built by the [Accelerator Core iOS](https://github.com/opentok/accelerator-core-ios).

 ### Install the project files